lvgl/lvgl/docs/widgets/core/switch.md

 ## Parts and Styles
 - `LV_PART_MAIN` The background of the switch uses all the typical background style properties. `padding` makes the indicator smaller in the respective direction.
 - `LV_PART_INDICATOR` The indicator that shows the current state of the switch.
 Also uses all the typical background style properties.
 - `LV_PART_KNOB` A rectangle (or circle) drawn at left or right side of the indicator.
 Also uses all the typical background properties to describe the knob(s).
-By default the knob is square (with a optional corner radius) with side length equal to the smaller side of the slider.
+By default, the knob is square (with an optional corner radius) with side length equal to the smaller side of the slider.
 The knob can be made larger with the `padding` values.
 Padding values can be asymmetric too.

 ## Usage